-- Color enhancements and changes may not be made to the original photo unless it is entered in the digitally enhanced lot. - Attach a completed exhibitor label for each picture.
+- 6. Attach a completed exhibitor label for each picture.
 Labels may be obtained from the Chelan-Douglas 4-H office. - A Grand and Reserve Champion will be awarded in each group (Junior, Intermediate and Senior) if appropriate.
 Members may exhibit two photographs in all of the following lots (unless otherwise noted).